thenexthub/Codira/docs/proposals/DeclarationTypeChecker.rst

 How do we test it?
 ~~~~~~~~~~~~~~~~~~

-**Existing code continues to work**: As we move various parts of the type checker over to the dependency graph, existing Swift code should continue to work, since we'll have fallbacks to the existing logic and the new type checker should be strictly lazier than the existing type checker.
+**Existing code continues to work**: As we move various parts of the type checker over to the dependency graph, existing Codira code should continue to work, since we'll have fallbacks to the existing logic and the new type checker should be strictly lazier than the existing type checker.

 **Order-independence testing**: One of the intended improvements from this type checker architecture is that we should get more predictable order-independent behavior.
 To check this, we can randomly scramble the order in which we type-check declarations in the primary source file of a well-formed module and verify that we get the same results.